Marrhey/alx-system_engineering-devops/0x00-shell_basics/README.md

- script that creates a directory
+ changes the working directory to the previous one